stal-ix/stal-ix.github.io/INSTALL.md

 For general instructions on disk partitioning, refer to<br>
 https://wiki.archlinux.org/title/installation_guide#Partition_the_disks.<br>

-Prepare XFS on /dev/xxx using parted, mkfs.xfs, and mount it:
+Prepare EXT4 on /dev/xxx using parted, mkfs.ext4, and mount it:

 ```shell
 mkdir /mnt/ix